shardsofblue/virginia-court-data/final-memo.md

 My analysis looked at sentence times for black and white people found guilty of a crime, adjusted for sentence suspensions from 2007 to 2017.
 It only considered counties with at least 1,000 of such cases and a 25 percent minimum percentage of cases in each of the two racial categories.
 The underlying data was scraped by [Ben Schoenfeld](https://medium.com/@virginiacourtdata/virginia-court-data-fields-e224a9a41e15) from Virginia's searchable online database of court cases.

 ### Strengths
-Because the data set is not a sample of cases but rather every case, statistical variance is not an issue.
+Because the data set is not a sample of cases but rather a complete set of every case in the time period, statistical variance is not an issue.
 Additionally, because I only analyzed counties with a given threshold of total and black/white cases, I limited the effect of outlier cases on the overall results.

 In order to understand each case holistically, I grouped charges based on defendant name, location, year filed and race.
 This should allow a more truthful understanding of sentencing times per case, as opposed to looking at each charge individually.

 ### Weaknesses
 The analysis only uses high numbers of cases to limit the effect of outlier cases.
 A more thorough analysis would look more closely into each county to identify and understand potential outlier cases and their effect on the results.

+The underlying data set analyzed did not include some counties, most notably Fairfax County, which has a population of more than 1 million people.

 The aggregation did not take into account birthdays or dates of offense, so this grouping may need further adjustment to ensure unrelated cases are not grouped together.

 This analysis did not control for the same variables as the USSC report.
 Some, such as age and criminal history, are not included in the data I analyzed.

 Particularly problematic is a lack of a systematic analysis of crime types, though I did spot check the crimes to get a feel for the types of crimes.
 A more complete analysis would look more like that of the Herald Tribune, which examined crime types across the state and within individual localities.
 Unfortunately, the fields holding crime types are extremely messy and will require many hours of cleaning before these data are usable.

-The underlying data set analyzed did not include some counties, most notably Fairfax County, which has a population of more than 1 million people.

 Finally, the R code is messy and difficult to reproduce.
 This is a result of learning and applying the language on the fly.
 Since an important part of this analysis was finishing it on deadline, clean code was not my priority; but I could and should clean it up given the time.